-- (a) if the Approved Practice Entity is a body corporate: - Members holding Public Practice Certificates hold (either directly or indirectly through an entity or entities which the relevant Member Controls) more than 50% of the voting shares issued by the Approved Practice Entity; or - (ii) Members holding Public Practice Certificates comprise a majority of the directors of the Approved Practice Entity; - if the Approved Practice Entity is a partnership, Members holding Public Practice Certificates constitute a majority of the partners of the Approved Practice Entity; - (c) if the Approved Practice Entity is a trust: - Members holding Public Practice Certificates and bodies corporate which meet the requirements of paragraph (a) of this definition together comprise a majority of the trustees of the Approved Practice Entity; or - (ii) Members holding Public Practice Certificates are able to exercise or control the exercise of the right of appointment pursuant to which the trustee(s) of the Practice Entity is/are appointed or removed; or - (iii) if the Approved Practice Entity is a unit trust, Members holding Public Practice Certificates hold (either directly, or indirectly through an entity or entities which the relevant Member Controls) more than 50% of the units in the trust on issue which carry a right to vote at ordinary unitholder meetings; or - (d) Members holding Public Practice Certificates are able, acting collectively: - (i) to Control the Approved Practice Entity; or - (ii) to control the quality of the work performed by the Approved Practice Entity.
+- (ii) Members holding Public Practice Certificates are able to exercise or control the exercise of the right of appointment pursuant to which the trustee(s) of the Practice Entity is/are appointed or removed; or - (iii) if the Approved Practice Entity is a unit trust, Members holding Public Practice Certificates hold (either directly, or indirectly through an entity or entities which the relevant Member Controls) more than 50% of the units in the trust on issue which carry a right to vote at ordinary unitholder meetings; or - (d) Members holding Public Practice Certificates are able, acting collectively: - (i) to Control the Approved Practice Entity; or - (ii) to control the quality of the work performed by the Approved Practice Entity.

-MPC

-means the person:

-- (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of " General Manager Professional Conduct" of CPA Australia and where there is a change of title, the person who is accountable for the day to day management of the professional conduct unit; and - (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.

-Notification Period

-has the meaning given by By-Law 6.2(a).

-OPT

-means a member of the Chair Panel:

-- (a) appointed on a case by case basis by the chair of the Chair Panel after receiving a request from the MPC, to constitute a "One Person Tribunal"; and - (b) to whom the Board has, pursuant to the powers contained in Article 54(a) of the Constitution, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+Notification Period has the e meaning given by By-Law 6.2(a). ОРТ means a member of the Chair Panel: (a) appointed on a case by case basis by the chair of the Chair Panel after receiving a request from the GMPC, to constitute a "One Person Tribunal"; and (b) to whom the Board has, pursuant to the powers contained in Article 54(a) of the Constitution, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+PCO means any person: (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of "Professional Conduct Officer" of CPA Australia; and (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+Practical Experience Requirement as a Ce the supervised work experience requirements to be admitted ertified Practising Accountant, the details of which at any time of found on CPA Australia's website.
+Prescribed Amount AUD\$1 , unless otherwise resolved by the Board, the sum of 10,000 (exclusive of GST) for members residing in Australia Z\$10,000.00 (exclusive of GST) for members residing in New Id.

-PCO

-means any person:

-- (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of "Professional Conduct Officer" of CPA Australia; and - (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.

-Practical Experience Requirement

-means the supervised work experience requirements to be admitted as a Certified Practising Accountant, the details of which at any time may be found on CPA Australia's website.

-Prescribed Amount

-means, unless otherwise resolved by the Board, the sum of AUD\$7,500.00 (exclusive of GST) for members residing in Australia and NZ\$7,500.00 (exclusive of GCT) for members residing in New Zealand.

-Prescribed Limited Amount

-means, unless otherwise resolved by the Board, the sum of AUD\$25,000 (exclusive of GST) for members residing in Australia and NZ\$25,000 (exclusive of GST) for members residing in New Zealand.

-Prescribed Notice

-has the meaning given in By-Law 6.2(e).

-Professional Conduct Oversight Activity

-means the body comprising each of the persons appointed from time to time by the Board.

-Professional Level Examinations

-means the examinations collectively referred to by that name, the current versions of which at any time may be found on CPA Australia's website.

-Professional Schedules

-means every document so-called from time to time setting out the procedures required to be followed by Members or aspiring Members in compliance with the Constitution or the By-Laws (each of which shall prevail to the extent of any inconsistency with the Professional Schedules).

-Public Accounting Services